 Sometimes a piece of homework is set over a period of days or weeks.
 In the early years, this is broken into manageable chunks so that students know how to spend their time each evening.
 Later on, students are expected to manage their time appropriately.
 If there are problems, it is essential to let us know about these as soon as possible so that additional support can be given.
-Your daughter can use the 'Homework Timetable' on page 15 of her Student Planner to help with homework organisation.
+Your daughter can use the 'Homework Timetable' on page 20 of her Student Planner to help with homework organisation.

-Note: In the Spring Term, Year 8 students will make their curriculum choices for when they are in Year 9, allowing them to spend more time on subjects most appropriate for their developing interests.
-In Year 9, all students will study English Language, English Literature, Mathematics, Biology, Chemistry and Physics.
-In addition, they will also study five subjects chosen from:
+In the spring term, Year 9 students will make their curriculum choices for when they are in Year 10.
+In Year 10 they will study: core - English Language, English Literature, Mathematics, Biology, Chemistry and Physics (Triple Award or Double Award), and have 3 or 4 options chosen from:

-- Two languages: French, Chinese, German, Russian, Spanish, Latin, Ancient Greek - Two humanities: Geography, History, Religious Studies - Once: Computer Science, Music, or a third language (which could be one of the above languages or Italian) or third humanity
+- French, Chinese, German, Russian, Spanish and Italian

+- Latin, Ancient Greek

+- Geography, History, Religious Studies

+- Computer Science

+- Music

+- Drama

+- Art or Textiles